Crossgar: Sport

 Crossgar is home of Kilmore Rec.
 Football Club, which plays at Robert Adams Park.
 It is the club at which Andrew Waterworth started his career.

 Crossgar hosts the badminton team and club, 'Lisara Badminton Club'.
 Their place of play is in Lisara Presbyterian Church Hall.

+Crossgar is home to an outdoor Winter Seasonal Icehockey team called the 'Crossgar Hawks' Established in 2021.

 Crossgar is also home to East Down Amateur Boxing Club Established in 2010.

 Crossgar also has its own 9 hole Par 64 Golf Course, Crossgar Golf Club, located on the Derryboy Road and founded in 1993.